 Erik Scharwächter, Emmanuel Müller, Jonathan Donges, Marwan Hassani, Thomas Seidl.
 Detecting Change Processes in Dynamic Networks by Frequent Graph Evolution Rule Mining.
 In: Proceedings of the IEEE International Conference on Data Mining (ICDM), 2016. (pdf)

 Datasets can be obtained from the following links:

 The DBLP dataset can be used as provided online, whereas the Epinions and Flickr dataset need preprocessing (remove self-loops, use natural numbers as timestamps) to be in the right format.
-We provide all preprocessed datasets used in our experiments at [TBA, please send an e-mail to get the data].
+Please send us an e-mail for more details.

 The publication contains illustrations of the top most frequent patterns extracted by EvoMine (Fig. 8 and Fig. 9).
 Here we provide access to all extracted patterns for all algorithms.
 The table follows the structure of Table II of the publication.

 - DBLP: tau = 5000, max. edges = 3, 4, 5